bwplotka/bingo/README.md

 * Linux or MacOS.
 * Tools have to be build in Go and have to be [Go Modules] compatible.

+## Contributing

+Any contributions are welcome!
+Just use GitHub Issues and Pull Requests as usual.
+We follow [Thanos Go coding style](https://thanos.io/contributing/coding-style-guide.md/) guide.

 ## Usage

 Usage is simple, because `gobin` is just automating various existing `go` commands like `go mod init`, `go mod tidy`, `go get`